marmelab/comfygure/README.md

 Comfy handles environments (dev, test, staging, production, etc.), versioning, read/write permissions.
 It allows to dump the configuration to the format you like (env vars, json, yaml).

-From  security standpoint, if the remote server is owned, the attacker will only have the encrypted data.
-Since the server never stores the key, the attacker will not be able to decrypt it.
+From a security standpoint, if the remote server is owned, the attacker can only access the encrypted data.
+Since the server never stores the decryption key, the attacker can't decrypt the configuration.

 By default, the server is comfy.marmelab.com (run by marmelab), but it can be a server that you host yourself (this repository contains the server code).